WSO2Telco/product-hub/README.md

    with MS IE 7.
 In addition to JavaScript, ActiveX should also be enabled with IE. This can be achieved by setting your security level to medium or lower.
-5. To build WSO2Telco DEP Gateway from the Source distribution, it is necessary that you have JDK 1.8 version and Maven 3.3.9
+5. To build WSO2Telco DEP API Manager from the Source distribution, it is necessary that you have JDK 1.8 version and Maven 3.3.9

 Installation & Running